 $12.00 per Additional Vehicle per night (does not include additional RVs)

-$16.00 per BC Senior couple per night (after Labour Day to June 14 only)
+$16.00 per BC Senior couple per night (before June 15th and after Labour Day)

 PARK OPERATING HOURS:

 Cold water available for cooking & drinking from taps located throughout the Park.

 Campfires permitted within provided fire-rings.
 Firewood available for purchase from Park Operator.

 Mostly Flush & some Pit Toilets available through the Park & in the Shower Building.